varundeepakgudhe/dorm_timings_open_ai/README.md

 2)Install the required dependencies
     pip install openai

-3)Set up OpenApi key
+3)Set up OpenAi key
-    Replace "Your Api_key" with your OpenApi Key
+    Replace "Your Api_key" with your Openai API Key

 4)Update document
     Modify document dorm timings based on your requirements